- Derived from: Coconut

 - Pronunciation: (ka-PRI-lil GLI-kul)

 - Type: Naturally-derived

 Caprylyl glycol is a colorless liquid preservative.
 It is derived from coconut and has a mild odor.

-We use caprylyl glycol in several of our products as a preservative, and it is better than harsh alternatives, such as formaldehyde.
-The Cosmetics Ingredient Review has deemed the ingredient safe for use in cosmetics, and Whole Foods has deemed the ingredient acceptable in its body care quality standards.[5,6] In addition, several studies show the ingredient is not a strong skin or eye irritant or sensitizer.[7,8,9,10] At least one study shows it also has antimicrobial characteristics.
+The Cosmetics Ingredient Review has deemed the ingredient safe for use in cosmetics, and Whole Foods has deemed the ingredient acceptable in its body care quality standards.[5,6] In addition, several studies show the ingredient is not a strong skin/eye irritant or sensitizer.[7,8,9,10] At least one study shows it also has antimicrobial characteristics.

 Commercial production of caprylyl glycol typically starts with the synthesis of ethylene glycol, the simplest of the 1,2-glycols.
-This usually happens by thermal oxidation of ethylene oxide with water.
-The commercial production of 1,2-glycols, including caprylyl glycol, are commonly made either via catalytic oxidation of the corresponding alkene oxide, or reduction of the corresponding 2-hydroxy acid.
+This usually happens via thermal oxidation of ethylene oxide with water.
+The commercial production of 1,2-glycols (including caprylyl glycol) most commonly occur with either via catalytic oxidation of the corresponding alkene oxide or the reduction of the corresponding 2-hydroxy acid.

 Personal Care Council

 Cosmetic Ingredient Review